hsyver/TODA-BERT/README.md

 # TODA-BERT (Task-oriented Dialogue Act BERT)
-Code and models are uploaded as a part of the master's thesis *Supervised Pre-training for Dialogue Act Classifiaction in Task-oriented Dialogue*
+Code and pre-trained model is uploaded as a part of the master's thesis *Supervised Pre-training for Dialogue Act Classifiaction in Task-oriented Dialogue*

 TODA-BERT is a BERT-based model for dialogue act classification in task-oriented dialogue.
 The model is pre-trained in a supervised fashion with a pre-training corpus consisting of the following datasets:
 - [DSTC 2](https://www.aclweb.org/anthology/W14-4337.pdf)